kait-kat/Go-Team/README.md

 ## Description

+A very helpful way to quickly input a team into the command-line and have it generate a rendered HTML with working email links and github links!
+It gives you 3 options for employees and based on the role choice it'll offer more inputs pertaining to that role.

 ## User Story
 ```
 AS A team leader
 I WANT to easily build a team roster that automatically generates in html
 SO THAT I can make an efficient and functional profile page for my team
 ```

 ## Installation